Manuel Margot Player Props: Rays vs. Blue Jays

-The Tampa Bay Rays and Manuel Margot, who went 1-for-2 with an RBI last time out, battle Jose Berrios and the Toronto Blue Jays at Rogers Centre, Friday at 7:07 PM ET.
+On Saturday, Manuel Margot (coming off going 1-for-4) and the Tampa Bay Rays face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 3:07 PM ET.

-In his last appearance, he went 1-for-2 with an RBI against the Red Sox.
+In his last game he had a one-hit showing (1-for-4) against the Blue Jays.

 Manuel Margot Game Info & Props vs. the Blue Jays